JeremyTCD/DocFx.Plugins.MimoMarkdown/ReadMe.md

 **This ReadMe is incomplete (work in progress)**

-Generates alert divs specifically for [Mimo](https://github.com/JeremyTCD/Mimo).
+Markdown rendering specifically for [Mimo](https://github.com/JeremyTCD/Mimo).